 8. Avoid Supplements That Might Be Unsafe

-Every year, 23,000 people wind up in an emergency room due to bad reactions to supplements.
+Every year, tens of thousands of people wind up in an emergency room due to bad reactions to supplements.

-Contrary to what many people think, the FDA does not “approve” supplements or test them for safety.
-(12)
+Contrary to what many people think, the US Food and Drug Administration does not approve supplements or test them for safety.

 Alarmingly, supplement safety largely relies on an honor system.

-It’s the responsibility of the company to make sure a supplement is safe before it’s put on the market.
+It’s the responsibility of the company to make sure that a supplement is safe before they put it on the market.

-However, the FDA does have the authority to remove a supplement from the market if it comes to their attention that it poses a safety issue.
+However, the FDA does have the authority to remove a supplement from the market if they have good reason to believe that it poses a safety issue.